-- c) One additional (1.0) credit (2 courses) in either Mathematics or Science. - d) All students are required to demonstrate competency in Computer Science concepts and skills by successful completion of an IMSA Computer Science (CS) course or the Mathematics/CS department proficiency test. - Three (3.0) credits in English, which include Literary Explorations I, II and III and three English electives.
+- c) One additional (1.0) credit (2 courses) in either Mathematics or Science. - d) All students are required to demonstrate competency in Computer Science concepts and skills by either (1) successfully completing an IMSA Computer Science (CS) course, (2) passing the Mathematics/CS department Computer Science proficiency test, or (3) scoring a 4 or higher on the AP Computer Science A Exam prior to the beginning of senior year. - Three (3.0) credits in English, which include Literary Explorations I, II and III and three English electives.
 Students must be enrolled in an English course each semester. - Two and one-half (2.5) credits in History and Social Sciences, which include American Studies (1.0), a fall junior elective and the spring course The World in the Twentieth Century (which together makes 1.0) as well as one History and Social Sciences elective. - Two (2.0) credits (four semesters) in World Languages taken two out of the three years at the Academy including completion of an Academy Level II course or higher.
 All World Languages courses are year-long courses and cannot be dropped at the end of the fall semester unless the student receives approval from the instructor and the Principal's Office.

-One-half (0.50) credit in Fine Arts taken in the performing arts or the visual arts.
+• One-half (0.50) credit in Fine Arts taken in the performing arts or the visual arts.
 All Music courses are year-long courses and cannot be dropped at the end of the fall semester unless the student receives approval from the instructor and the Principals Office.

-One (1.0) credit in Wellness including a one-semester course of Moving and Learning and one elective.
+• One (1.0) credit in Wellness including a one-semester course of Moving and Learning and one elective.